 Enhanced, the company behind the Enhanced Games, has launched an online personalised performance medicine and supplement platform and said it plans to expand further into peptides.
 The initial rollout includes proprietary supplement blends, hormone replacement therapy for men and women, and other longevity-focused protocols.

 That matters because this is not just a product extension.
 It is a vertical integration move.
 Enhanced is attempting to turn a controversial sports property into a consumer health and performance brand, using the visibility of the Games to support a direct-to-consumer commerce business.
-Gizmodo reported that the company plans to market five peptides through its new online health service, with ambitions to add more if regulation loosens.
+The company plans to market seven peptides through its new online health service, with ambitions to add more if regulation loosens.

 Peptide products and compounded performance medicine